Medically reviewed by Drugs.com. Last updated on Apr 23, 2020.

 Wheat-dependent, exercise-induced anaphylaxis

-Some people with a wheat allergy develop symptoms only if they exercise within a few hours after eating wheat.
+Some people with wheat allergy develop symptoms only if they exercise within a few hours after eating wheat.
 Exercise-induced changes in your body either trigger an allergic reaction or worsen an immune system response to a wheat protein.
 This condition usually results in life-threatening anaphylaxis.

 A physical exam, detailed medical history and some tests will help your doctor make a diagnosis.
 Tests or diagnostic tools may include:

 Skin test.
-Tiny drops of purified allergen extracts — including extracts for wheat proteins — are pricked onto your skin's surface, either on your forearm or upper back.
+Tiny drops of purified allergen extracts — including extracts for wheat proteins — are pricked onto your skin's surface, either on your forearm or on your upper back.
 After 15 minutes, your doctor or nurse looks for signs of allergic reactions.

 If you develop a red, itchy bump where the wheat protein extract was pricked onto your skin, you may be allergic to wheat.
 The most common side effect of these skin tests is itching and redness.